kirjavascript/cakeybar/README.md

 # if enabled, will bind workspace next/prev actions to scroll events
 workspace-scroll = false

-# floating bars will not reserve space on the desktop
+# decide if the bar should reserve space on the desktop
-float = false
+reserve-space = true

 # disable shadows in compton
 disable-shadow = true